 Espen Finstad, co-director of Secrets of the Ice, is the driving force behind this part of the program:

 “The discovery of the Viking settlement is terribly exciting.
 It adds a completely new dimension to the finds from the Lendbreen mountain pass.
 But there are still many mysteries to solve here.
-The plan is to continue the investigations at Neto this summer.
-We are also preparing further surveys following the trail west from the Viking settlement towards the fjords.
+We also prepare further surveys following the trail west from the Viking settlement towards the fjords.
 We hope there will be more exciting discoveries along the trail here.”